 In 2018-19 we worked with other first schools within the Morpeth partnership to moderate assessments and share good practice in writing.
 We worked with our School Improvement partner and English advisor to examine our English lesson planning, and we also restocked our reading scheme books.
 We ensured that we provide good quality, relevant home reading materials for our children, and particularly reading materials for beginning readers that are well matched to their progress in acquiring phonic decoding skills.

-In 2019-20 we are piloting our own “reading spine” which has texts in different genres e.g. traditional tales, modern classics, poetry and factual materials, carefully chosen to match to the interests and maturity of each year group, and to build on prior learning as the children progress throughout the school.
+In 2019-20 we piloted our own “reading spine” which has texts in different genres eg traditional tales, modern classics, poetry and factual materials, carefully chosen to match to the interests and maturity of each year group, and to build on prior learning as the children progress throughout the school.
+Fact and fiction books are usually the core stimulus of different cross curricular themes, and also promote opportunities for children developing vocabulary and sentence structure when communicating verbally and in written forms.
 We have provided good quality materials for teachers to use in class, ensuring that these excite and educate as well as representing minority groups and all sections of society in positive roles.
-We plan to refresh our staff training with attendance at Read Write Inc training courses which will be disseminated within the whole staff body.
+We appointed an additional staff member in Key Stage One as “Reading champion” to ensure we could meet the needs of all the children for small group phonics and reading learning at the most appropriate levels, and that the lowest 20% of readers could have additional individual reading sessions each week.
+We necessarily developed our use of online learning with links to e-books for home reading and use of our online learning platform to set reading comprehension and written tasks for home schooling during school closures as well as weekly homework.